 It is not uncommon for women in business to feel it is a reasonable sacrifice to forego their salary in order to keep more money in their business.
-However, if your business is not paying you a reasonable, market-based salary your business is under performing.
+However, if your business is not paying you a reasonable, market-based salary your business is underperforming.

 Many female entrepreneurs believe that it is good business practice to take the Net Profit that the business generates each month as their salary.
 I believe your business should be able to generate a Net Profit AND pay you a market-based salary.
-The key to remember is that you are paid a salary for what you do, and your business generates a profit based upon the expenses it incurred minus the revenue it earned.
+The key to remember is that you are paid a salary for what you do, and your business generates a profit based on the expenses it incurred minus the revenue it earned.
 Your salary is an expense.

 How does this relate to cash flow?
 When you don’t pay yourself a market-based salary, your Net Profit number is overstated because it does not include this key operating expense.
 For example, if you hire someone to do the job you are currently doing would you leave their salary amount out of your budget?
 No. Because you wouldn’t be able to accurately determine how much revenue you need to earn to cover ALL of the business expenses.